 We make it easy to purchase the textbooks for all of your online courses.
 Most of your textbook needs can be met at Davis College Christian Bookstore.

 Please contact Davis College Bookstore:

-Most of the online textbooks are available for pickup at the bookstore.
-They are also willing to ship these books anywhere in the country or even internationally.
+Textbooks are available for pickup at the bookstore.
+They can also be shipped to anywhere in the country or even internationally.

 Check out the Chatlos Library for more online resources!

 Admissions Requirements: Davis College admissions requirements for students taking online courses are generally the same as for students enrolled in onsite courses.
 The primary exceptions are that the physical and health requirements for off-campus online-only students are waived.

 Doctrinal Statement: Students applying to online courses must read and signify (either by signature or web based prompt) that they have read and understand our doctrinal statement and are aware that all courses will be taught from a Bible-based Christian perspective.

 Registration: Although we encourage students to apply for one of our degree programs, you may enroll in an individual course without being admitted to a degree program.
 Otherwise, you must meet the same entrance requirements as our degree program students.

 Academic Advising: We do not provide tutorial assistance for students taking online courses, however, academic advising regarding course selection is available for degree students only.
 Students may contact the Office of Academic Affairs at (607) 729-1581 x 338.